satched1/MSci-Project-Written-Scripts/README.md

     conformer energy analysis.
     - SPE_script.py - A python script for the setup of the LAMMPS input .data files that are required to run a simulation.
 One .data file is produced for each frame that is evaluated.
-    - z8_SPE_script.ipynb - A jupyter notebook that extracts the conformer energies of the cage from the ouput LAMMPS logfiles and plots them against time.
+    - z8_SPE_script.ipynb - A jupyter notebook that extracts the conformer energies of the cage from the output LAMMPS logfiles and plots them against time.